O2 is one of the four major mobile networks in the UK, and giffgaff is a sub-brand of O2. Sharing the same network, each offers different benefits.

 No, unfortunately, at the time of writing this article there’s no such offer from giffgaff.
 We’d recommend VOXI for endless social media usage.

 Yes, O2 is the third major network in the UK to launch a 5G service.
-However, the network has the least amount of towns, cities and land covered out of the four major network operators in the UK.
+Currently, O2 is the second fastest 5G mobile network provider in the UK, and they also have the second largest 5G coverage.

 Yes, O2 offers Wi-Fi Calling as a feature, but to be able to use it you have to be on a SIM Only contract and your device must be compatible.